-Fusion of registered images of night scenery that are obtained from cameras tuned to different bandwidths will be a significant component of future night-vision devices.
+Fusion of registered images of night scenery that are obtained from cameras tuned to different band-widths will be a significant component of future night-vision devices.
 A new algorithm for such multispectral image fusion is described.
 The algorithm performs gray-scale image fusion using a method based on principal components.
-The monochrome fused images is then colored by means of a suitable pseudocoloring technique to produce the fused color output image.
+The monochrome fused image is then colored by means of a suitable pseudocoloring technique to produce the fused color output image.
 The approach can easily be used for any number of bandwidths.
-Examples illustrate the algorithm's use to fuse an intensified low-light visible image with another image obtained from a single forward-looking infrared camera.
+Examples illustrate the algorithms use to fuse an intensified low-light visible image with another image obtained from a single forward-looking infrared camera.
 The algorithm may be implemented readily in hardware for use in night-vision devices as an important aid to surveillance and navigation in total darkness.
 The applicability of the technology to transportation is also discussed.